Table of Contents

 - Sign-up to MeetUp.com and go to one new event each week–don’t forget these can be book clubs, hiking groups or networking events.
 Do something you actually enjoy and you will meet like-minded people who can hook you up with a job you will love.

 - Get awkward at networking events?
-Try reading Captivate.
-We have original research on how to make networking easier!
+Try reading a mind-blowing book!
+We have original research on how to make networking easier.

 Join a Recruiting Agency